Suped

 A practical validation path

 The cleanest way to validate BIMI is to stop treating it as one record.
 It is a chain.
-Check DMARC enforcement, then the selector lookup, then the SVG, then the certificate, then a real mailbox display test.
+Check DMARC enforcement, then the selector lookup, public HTTPS hosting, the SVG, the VMC or CMC, and a real mailbox display test.
 If one layer fails, fix that layer and retest before moving on.

 The errors in this area sound more mysterious than they are.
-An invalid certificate usually means a file, evidence, expiry, or logo mismatch problem.
+An invalid certificate usually means a fetch, chain, evidence, expiry, revocation, or logo mismatch problem.
 An SVG specification failure usually means the file is not a true BIMI-safe vector SVG.
 A missing logo in the inbox usually means DMARC, provider policy, cache timing, or sender reputation still needs attention.

-Suped's product gives the BIMI rollout a reliable authentication base: DMARC monitoring, hosted policy controls, SPF and DKIM visibility, real-time alerts, and clear fix steps.
-Once those pieces are in good shape, BIMI validation becomes a focused DNS, SVG, and certificate task instead of a guessing exercise.
+Suped's product gives the BIMI rollout an authentication base through DMARC monitoring, hosted policy controls, SPF and DKIM visibility, alerts, and clear fix steps.
+Once those pieces are in good shape, BIMI validation becomes a focused DNS, hosting, SVG, and certificate task instead of a guessing exercise.